AheleeBhattacharya/CivSafe/README.md

 ## How we built it
 Used Node.js, Swift, Blockchain
 ## Challenges we ran into
-Group was in three different time zones(EST, PST, IST) Limited exposure to blockchain/javascript
+Our group was in three different time zones(EST, PST, IST), and some of us had limited exposure to blockchain/javascript

 ## Accomplishments that we're proud of & What we learned
 Learned a lot about how front end and backend can be connected, able to connect xcode(swift) to node.js.
 Got idea about using ipfs.
 Overcame time zone challenges to create a functional product.